legerch/develop-memo/Arduino/README.md

 ## 2.3.
 Configure sample project

-Just to verify than we can used Arduino setup, let's start a simple project with [provided built-in examples][arduino-builtin-examples].
+Just to verify that we can used Arduino setup, let's start a simple project with [provided built-in examples][arduino-builtin-examples].
 We choose [blink][arduino-builtin-example-blink] here:
 1. Create directory structure
 ```shell